davidnsousa/duck-assistant/README.md

 The assistant features a web-based interface built with GTK and WebKit2.
 It can be run with prompts via command-line arguments, and it maintains a history of interactions in an HTML file.
 The HTML appearance and functionality can be configured and edited using the style.html and script.html files.
 When the window is open, it automatically refreshes and activates in response to a new prompt.

 Please note that this is not a chat.
-In my use cases, when interacting with an AI, the conversation history can clutter new responses with irrelevant content and misunderstandingsl, so I prefer to handle each request independently.
+In my experience with AI, the conversation history can pollute new responses with irrelevant content and misunderstandings, so I prefer to handle each request independently.

 ## Setup Duck Assistant

 Make sure `WebKit2` is installed on your system.

-Assuming you are at ~

 ```bash
 git clone https://github.com/davidnsousa/duck-assistant